Chepenik/medium-archive-viewer/README.md

 ---

-> ⚠️ Note: This project is personal, but it’s also a signal — you don’t need permission to own your words.
+> ⚠️ Note: This project is personal, but it's also a signal — you don't need permission to own your words.

 ---

-### 📬 Contact
+## 📬 Contact

-Feel free to reach out or explore more of my writing here or at [medium.com/@chepenikconor](https://medium.com/@chepenikconor)
+If you want to reach out, DM me on X: [x.com/conorchepenik](https://x.com/conorchepenik)